marcus7070/gmcode/README.md

 ### [mecode](https://github.com/jminardi/mecode)

 This was absolutely the inspiration for gmcode.
-I started using it, but I had some minor annoyances with the bloat introduced from 3D printer features and serial communications.
+I started using it, but I had some minor annoyances with the bloat introduced from 3D printer features and serial communications, and I was missing some helper functions/classes for creating tool paths.